explaingit

 USE CASE 1

-Run authorized penetration tests against your own systems to find vulnerabilities before attackers do.
+Run authorized penetration tests against your own servers to find security weaknesses before real attackers do, using pre-built exploit modules.

 USE CASE 2